Hakamate/Hakamate/README.md

   src="https://i.pinimg.com/originals/ce/69/4f/ce694f560636dffcf42ecf40d4f2f962.gif"
   width="230"/>

-🔭 I’m currently working on tools to make "No-Code" development
+🔭 I’m currently working on tools to help pepople organize their job search :

 🌱 I’m currently learning everything's in Web Development, especially in Javascript Ecosystem

-👯 I’m looking to collaborate on Open Source projects like Vuetify, Tailwind, Nuxt, Adonis, Strapi, Nest or others
+👯 I love No Code and Low code tools to make things quicker and iterate faster

 ⚡ Fun fact: I want to use IT technologies to make the world better and easier.
-And making my own company to do it
+By making my own company to do it
 </p>

 <br>